 Create a time budget or schedule.

 Past experience has shown me that I have to budget my time as well as my money.
 If I don’t give every minute or hour a name or a purpose, I won’t get done the things that I need to go.
-Like I said, I’m trying to make peace with this busy season and can’t wait for January when things start to slow down a bit.

 Get the meal plans and grocery lists going.